What is The Definition of Social Isolation and How Does it Affect Us?

 The Treatment Specialist Explains the Risks of Social Isolation

-The Treatment Specialist is a valuable online resource for information related to mental health, addiction, and dual diagnosis.
-For individuals who struggle with loneliness or isolation, The Treatment Specialist can provide useful material to help understand why it is important to receive professional mental health care to treat the underlying problem.
+The Treatment Specialist is a valuable online resource for information related to mental health, addiction, and dual diagnosis conditions.
+For individuals who are struggling with severe loneliness or isolation, The Treatment Specialist can provide useful treatment options and help.
 The team of specialists can also guide you or a loved one toward which type of intervention is best for your unique situation.
-For more information about the risks and effects of social isolation, please contact The Treatment Specialist today at (866) 644-7911.
+For more information about the risks and effects of social isolation caused by the Coronavirus, please speak to a Treatment Specialist today at (866) 644-7911.